vbauer/jconditions/README.md

 ```

 ### @IgnoreIf
-**@IgnoreIf** allows to skip some test method using specific `ConditionalChecker` class.
+**@IgnoreIf** allows to skip some test method using specific `ConditionChecker` class.
 It will skip test, if checker return true and execute method otherwise.
-`ConditionalChecker` could be separate class, or nested static class, or even inner class.
+`ConditionChecker` could be separate class, or nested static class, or even inner class.
 It also works fine with private classes.

 ```java